WampyCakes/manim-rubikscube/README.md

 * [Herbert Kociemba's Two Phase Rubik's Cube Solving Algorithm](https://github.com/hkociemba/RubiksCube-TwophaseSolver)

 # License
-This plugin is licensed under the MIT license ([see LICENSE file](https://github.com/WampyCakes/manim-rubikscube/blob/main/LICENSE)).
+This plugin is licensed under the GPLv3.0 license ([see LICENSE file](https://github.com/WampyCakes/manim-rubikscube/blob/main/LICENSE)) due to the incorporation of Kociemba's algorithm.

+As per the license, changes made to Kociemba's source are:
+* Removing anything unnecessary such as examples, GUI, vision, and server files
+* Commenting out print statements
+* Changing import statements